 But those three minutes are some of the most valuable and productive minutes of my day.

 Because they guarantee that I won’t slide on my commitments or slack off on my priorities when the Siren’s song of an afternoon nap or Netflix binge call my name.

-Use Facebook groups.
+Join our Perfect Business Formula Facebook Group.
 Reach out to a successful friend you respect.
 Pay someone.

 Do whatever you need to do to implement this habit into your life.